SwayaanTechnologies/reactjs/README.md

 In React application, there are several files and folders in the root directory.
 Some of them are as follows:

-1. node_modules: It contains the React library and any other third party libraries needed.
+1. `node_modules:` It contains the React library and any other third party libraries needed.

-2. public: It holds the public assets of the application.
-It contains the index.html where React will mount
+2. `public:` It holds the public assets of the application.
+It contains the index.html where React will mount the application by default on the

-the application by default on the` <div id="root"></div>` element.
+  ` <div id="root"></div>` element.

-3. src: It contains the App.css, App.js, App.test.js, index.css, index.js, and serviceWorker.js files.
-Here,

-the App.js file always responsible for displaying the output screen in React.
+3. `src:` It contains the App.css, App.js, App.test.js, index.css, index.js, and serviceWorker.js files.
+Here, the App.js file always responsible for displaying the output screen in React.

-4. package-lock.json: It is generated automatically for any operations where npm package modifies either the

-node_modules tree or package.json.
+4. `package-lock.json:` It is generated automatically for any operations where npm package modifies either the node_modules tree or package.json.
 It cannot be published.
-It will be ignored if it finds any other place

-rather than the top-level package.
+It will be ignored if it finds any other place rather than the top-level package.

-5. package.json: It holds various metadata required for the project.
-It gives information to npm, which

-allows to identify the project as well as handle the project?s dependencies.
+5. `package.json:` It holds various metadata required for the project.
+It gives information to npm, which allows to identify the project as well as handle the project?s dependencies.

-6. README.md: It provides the documentation to read about React topics.
+6. `README.md:` It provides the documentation to read about React topics.

-## React ES6
+# React ES6

-What is ES6?
+`What is ES6?`

-ES6 stands for ECMAScript 6.
+* ES6 stands for ECMAScript 6.

-ECMAScript was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript, it was published in 2015, and is also known as ECMAScript 2015.
+* ECMAScript was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript, it was published in 2015, and is also known as ECMAScript 2015.

+* ECMAScript is a scripting language specification that defines the core features of JavaScript, the most widely used programming language for web development.

+* ES6 introduced significant enhancements and new features to the JavaScript language, making it more powerful, expressive, and developer-friendly.

-Why should I learn ES6?
+`Why should I learn ES6?`

 React uses ES6, and you should be familiar with some of the new features like:

 1. Classes

 2. Arrow Functions

 3. Variables (let, const, var)

 4. Array Methods like .map()

 5. Destructuring

 6. Modules

 7. Ternary Operator

 8. Spread Operator

 ## ES6 Classes